-Military service credit is evaluated when official copies of transcripts for military schools are received.
+Military service credit is evaluated when official copies of transcripts for military schools are received and may be counted toward a baccalaureate degree.
 Army, Navy, and Marine personnel should submit a Joint Service Transcript (JST).
 Air Force personnel should submit a Community College of the Air Force (CCAF) Transcript.
 Courses are evaluated according to the American Council on Education (ACE) Guidelines.
-A maximum of 20 semester hours of credit is counted toward a baccalaureate degree.
+The Military and Veteran's Success Center notifies and directs each student to an academic advisor who will assist them with choosing a program of study and clarify the applicability of JST transfer credits to program(s) of study.
+Students and advisors may refer to DARSweb "what if?" audits to explore JST transcript credit application within potential major(s).